'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise. Now, meet the real Annabelle doll.

 At the conclusion of the exorcism, the Warren's declared the apartment cleansed.
 For good measure, they took the Raggedy-Ann doll, now known as 'Annabelle', with them.

-The full names of Donna and Angie, and Donna's mother, have never been revealed by the Warrens.
-Similarly, the location of the apartment where the possession manifested itself, or the shop where the doll was bought, have never been disclosed.
+The full names of Donna and Angie, and Donna's mother, have never been revealed.
+Similarly, the location of the apartment where the possession manifested, or the shop where the doll was bought, have never been disclosed.

 The Warren's continued to investigate paranormal events through the next three decades.